Most companies don't call a software consultancy when things are going well.

 We offer a few different ways to work together, depending on what you need:

-Rescue and modernize existing systems.
-Your software works, but it's becoming a liability.
-We stabilize what's broken, add test coverage, update outdated dependencies, and restructure the codebase so your team can actually maintain it.
-Sometimes this means breaking a monolithic application into smaller, manageable pieces.
+- Rescue and modernize existing systems.
+We stabilize what's broken, add test coverage, update dependencies, and restructure codebases so your team can maintain them.

-Embed senior engineers in your team.
-Our developers join your existing team, write code, lead sprints, and bring practices like automated testing and code review.
-You get senior-level expertise without the hiring process.
-They work in your tools, attend your standups, follow your processes.
+- Embed senior engineers in your team.
+Our developers join your team, write code, lead sprints, and bring practices like automated testing and code review.
+No hiring process required.

-Handle complex integrations.
-Connecting your platform with Salesforce, Stripe, Twilio, or any third-party system.
-We build the bridges so data flows automatically and reliably between systems.
+- Handle complex integrations.
+We connect your platform with Salesforce, Stripe, Twilio, or any third-party system so data flows reliably.

-Technical architecture and planning.
+- Technical architecture and planning.
 Before writing code, we make decisions about frameworks, databases, APIs, and infrastructure.
-We identify risks, create realistic timelines, and design systems that can grow with your business.
+We identify risks and create realistic timelines.

 Every engagement includes test-driven development, code review, documentation, and our 12-month bug-free warranty.
 If something we built doesn't work as specified, we fix it at no cost.